datacommonsorg/docsite/custom_dc/manage_repo.md

 Data Commons provides two prebuilt images in the Google Artifact Registry that you can download to run in a Docker container:

 - `gcr.io/datcom-ci/datacommons-website-compose:stable`.
 This is a tested, stable version but may be several weeks old.
 - `gcr.io/datcom-ci/datacommons-website-compose:latest`.
-This is the latest built version that is running in production.
+This is the latest version built from head.

 If you want to pick up the latest prebuilt version, run the following command from the `website` directory: